helidon-io/helidon/docs/se/injection/injection.md

 }
 ```

 Now it just needs to be tested.
 The easiest way is to make a main method.
 The following piece of code initializes Service registry.
 After that we search for our `GreetingInjectionService` and execute it to print out `Hello David!`.
-To find out more about this manual approach, please take a look into the [Programmatic Lookup][programmatic-lookup] chapter.
+To find out more about this manual approach, please take a look into the [Programmatic Lookup](#programmatic-lookup) chapter.

 Lookup our created service and execute it manually: